Gross Reservoir Expansion Project

 When this project is completed, how much more of our winter runoff can we keep in Colorado during wet years?

 It varies, but will be significant.
-Most runoff available to Denver Water during the wet winter of 2014 and spring of 2015 flowed out of state because existing Denver Water reservoirs were full and there was no place to capture and store it.
+As an example, most runoff available to Denver Water during the wet winter of 2014 and spring of 2015 flowed out of state because existing Denver Water reservoirs were full and there was no place to capture and store it.
 Because this project is designed to capture and store 18,000 acre feet of water in average and wet years, if the Gross Reservoir Expansion Project had been completed in 2014, the reservoir could have stored 72,000 acre feet of water in the new storage space by the summer of 2015.

 Why was Gross Reservoir not built to its capacity originally?